funalab/SymbolicIntegrator/README.md

 # Symbolic Integration Model

 This is the code for Symbolic Integration by integrating learning models with different strengths and weaknesses.
-This project is carried out in cooperation with [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/).
+This project is carried out by [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/).

 ![symbolic integration](https://gitlab.com/funalab/symbolicintegrationmodel/-/raw/images/image1.png)